The Science-Backed Sleep Protocol: What Huberman, Attia & Hyman Actually Do

 What the doctors say

-Huberman recommends dimming lights and avoiding short-wavelength (blue) light in the evening to lower cortisol and promote sleep.
+Bright overhead lights in the evening trick your circadian system into thinking it is midday, suppressing melatonin production and making it harder to fall asleep.
+Huberman recommends dimming lights and avoiding short-wavelength (blue) light 2-3 hours before bed to lower cortisol and promote sleep.
 He notes that looking down rather than up can induce calm, which is why scrolling on a phone held low is still disruptive—but less so than a bright TV at eye level.

 Hyman emphasizes limiting artificial light, especially blue light, as key to optimizing your sleep environment and habits.